Back

 Infrared dark radiators for efficient heating of halls

-Dark radiatoralso known as black radiant heaters, are a variant of infrared radiant heating.
-Halls are heated decentrally by individual appliance units that generate a long flame in a radiant tube using a burner.
-The resulting exhaust gases are routed to the outside in a closed system and can be used for residual heat recovery using condensing technology.
+Dark radiator, also known as black radiators, are a variant of infrared radiant heaters.
+Here, halls are heated decentrally by individual units that use a burner to generate a long flame in a radiant tube.
+The resulting exhaust gases are conducted outside in a closed system and can be used for residual heat utilization with condensing boiler technology.
 In the past, the energy source was natural gas or liquid gas.
-The new Fair.AIdH Infrared technologies or multi-energy IR hall heating systems can now use renewable energies such as electricity, biogas and hydrogen in an energy-flexible manner.
-Thanks to their ability to variably use the energy sources that are particularly cost-effective at the time, they offer a scalable, legally compliant and safe path to a CO2-free era.
+The new Fair.AIdH* Infrared technology or multi-energy IR hall heating systems can now use energy-flexible renewable energies such as electricity or biogas and hydrogen.
+Thanks to their ability to variably use the energy sources that are currently particularly cost-effective, they offer a scalable, legally compliant, and safe path to a CO₂-free future.

-Fair.AIdH technology FUTURA: the highly efficient multi-energy IR heaters provide pleasant, draught-free and dust-free heat in GROUP7's new logistics hall at the Schwaig site - virtually carbon free.
+Fair.AIdH*FUTURA technology: the highly efficient multi-energy IR heaters provide pleasant, draft-free, and dust-free warmth in GROUP7's new logistics hall at its Schwaig site – virtually carbon-free.

 The principle is very effective in halls: reflectors on the radiant tube direct the heat generated in the form of infrared radiation into the areas to be heated.
-There, this only provides heat when it hits the room frame and surfaces of objects or people - similar to the sun.
-The decisive advantage of radiant heating systems of this type is therefore that, for physical reasons, no warm air rises below the ceiling and has to be returned.
-This physical heating principle and the fact that you can also switch infrared radiant heaters on or off at short notice and also regulate individual heating zones differently gives these systems an enormous efficiency advantage.
-In practice, energy savings of 50 to 70 percent are the rule.
+There, it only provides heat when it hits the room envelope and the surfaces of objects or people – similar to the sun.
+The decisive advantage of radiant heating systems of this type is therefore that, for physical reasons, no warm air rises above the ceiling and has to be recirculated.
+This physical heating principle and the possibility of switching infrared dark radiators on or off at short notice and controlling individual heating zones differently gives these systems an enormous efficiency advantage.
+In practice, energy savings of 50 to 70 percent are the norm.

 Bright radiators: heat generation via ceramic